microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 }
 ```

+This config will extend a common TS config that is used in all packages.
+You can add specific options for the package here.

 #### Run `syncpack format`

 Organise a new `package.json` according to a conventional format, where fields appear in a predictable order and